Magnolia School District (California)

 Magnolia School District is a public elementary school district in Orange County, California, United States, headquartered in Anaheim.
 Magnolia School District provides students with an education intended to build a foundation to prepare them for college and careers in the 21st century.
 All students are provided with rigorous standards-based instruction, one-to-one technology in grades K through six, and specially designed music and arts programs.
 Seven of the nine Magnolia Elementary Schools received the California Gold Ribbon Schools Award and the Title I Academic Achieving Schools Award in 2016, and one school received the Exemplary Arts Education Program Award.
 The district feeds into the Anaheim Union High School District.
+In 2024, one school won third place in the NCUST America's Best School Awards.